tosifAN/All_ML_Models/README.md

-# 📊 Machine Learning Models Repository
+#  Machine Learning Models Repository

 Welcome to the Machine Learning Models Repository!
-This repository contains implementations of various machine learning models.
+This repository contains various machine learning models and their code.
 Below is the list of models along with their completion status.

-## 📑 Table of Contents
+##  Table of Contents
 - [Completed Models](#-completed-models)
 - [Models In Progress](#-models-in-progress)
 - [Installation](#-installation)